CompuTec/computec-docs/docs/wms/administrator-guide/installation/overview.md

     ![Connection](./media/overview/connection.png)

-- Ensure that the ProcessForce API is updated to the latest version for compatibility.
+- Ensure that the CompuTec ProcessForce API is updated to the latest version for compatibility.

     ![ProcessForce API](./media/overview/pf-api-version.png)